sumin-Ma/GALAMOST/docs/constraint-external_interaction.rst

 .. py:class:: AxialStretching(all_info,  group)

-   initializes a stretching object of the box with a group of particles with system information and particle group.
+   The constructor of a stretching object of the box for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of charged particles.